General Financial Aid and Scholarship Information

 Los Angeles DUI Attorney Diabetes Scholarship: A $1,000 scholarship awarded to a student who has diabetes.
 Submit an essay based on one of the essay prompts listed on the website.
 Deadline: December 15, 2019.

 Regeneration Center Scholarship: A $1,000 scholarship awarded to students of Southeast Asian descent who are currently studying undergraduate or graduate science, biology or medicine.
 Appplicants must write a 500-1,000 word essay answering the prompt: "How will the Regen Center scholarship help you in your career goals?"
 Deadline: December 31, 2019.

 The Best Colleges: This website lists numerous scholarships and grants available to minority students.

-Sinklaw Scholarship: A $1,000 scholarship awarded to a hard-working U.S. college student who is an active duty service member, a veteran, or a spouse or child of an active duty or retired service member.
-Deadline: June 15, 2019.
+Veteran and Military Family Scholarship: A $1,000 scholarship awarded to college students who are active duty service members, veterans, or a spouse or child of an active duty or retired service member.
+Applicants must write a 500-1,000 word essay on one of the topics provided.
+Deadline: June 15, 2020.

 Affordable Colleges.com Scholarships for Women: This resource lists many scholarships for women in a variety of different fields.

 Adelante Fund: As part of the US Education leadership fund, this foundation offers a variety of scholarships to Hispanic students.

 Cancer Scholarship: Cancer patients and cancer survivors searching for scholarships.